aksenofo/sparrow/README.md

 # Sparrow
 You may use __openssl__ with __libev__ (minimalistic idea)
 See example folder.
-Project is unsing some socket wrapper only for simplify unitest and example as well.
+Project is unsing some socket wrapper only to simplify unitests and example.
 You may use your own wrapers for you projects.

 # Download